metrics-js/metric/README.md

 object.
 All undefined properties will have a `null` value, making sure they are kept when serialized to JSON.

-The metric object aim to be compatible with the [Open Metrics](https://github.com/OpenObservability/OpenMetrics) initiative.
+The metric object aims to be compatible with the [Open Metrics](https://github.com/OpenObservability/OpenMetrics) initiative.

 ## Constructor